 Develops an increased understanding of visual art and applications for teaching art in elementary school classes.
-Emphasis will be on experimentation with art media and develop skills for teaching and assessing creative problem-solving activities that are developmentally appropriate in appreciation, production, and integrated art lessons.
-Includes a field experience component.
+Emphasis will be on experimentation with art media and development of skills for teaching and assessing creative problem-solving activities that are developmentally appropriate in appreciation, production, and integrated art lessons.
+Includes a field hours.
 Also listed as ART 2614. (\$20 lab fee).
-Recommended for Art Education majors: ART 2164 and either ART 2733 or 2743.
+Recommended for Art Education majors: ART 2164 and either ART 2733 or ART 2743.
 Recommended for P-5 Education majors: ART 1003 and EDUC 3223.
-Course Rotation: Typically offered fall semester.
+Course rotation: Typically Fall.